Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/README.md

 ## 🚀 Project Overview

-This project demonstrates how to build a **secure cloud network architecture** on AWS using **Terraform**.
-It focuses on foundational cloud networking principles and best practices, including:
+This project showcases the creation of a secure and scalable network architecture on AWS using Terraform.
+It highlights essential cloud networking principles such as:

-- Creating isolated network environments
+- Isolating network environments for enhanced security
 - Managing secure access
 - Automating infrastructure with Infrastructure as Code (IaC)